 Nothing beats a good story.
 Between bedtime stories when you were little or great novels and movies, a good story draws us in and keeps us hanging on to the edge of our seats until our hero finds his or her way and lives happily ever after.

 At DMA Solutions, we’ve become students of storytelling.
 Whether it’s Joseph Campbell, Seth Godin or Donald Miller, each author has a version of a storytelling framework, and each positions the audience on the receiving end of the story, as the hero.

-In a recent Marketing Matters webinar, Dan’l spoke in depth about building out a storytelling framework for your brand.
+In this Marketing Matters webinar, Dan’l spoke in depth about building a storytelling framework for your brand.
 We’re here to go a little deeper and give you some practical ways to start practicing this at your company.

-Here’s how we recommend you make your audience the hero of your brand’s story:
+Here’s how to make your audience the hero of your story: